 The prosecutor argued that Heaggan-Brown fatally shot Smith as the suspect attempted to surrender.
 But the former officer’s attorney countered that his client made a split-second decision to protect his life and that of another officer.

-Body-camera video from another officer – which was played for the jury last week – showed that Heaggan-Brown shot a second bullet into Smith’s chest after the suspect hurled his weapon over a fence and had his hands near his head.
+Body-camera video from another officer – played for the jury last week – showed that Heaggan-Brown shot a second bullet into Smith’s chest after the suspect hurled his weapon over a fence and had his hands near his head.
 Smith was on the ground when he received the fatal shot.

 “Mr. Heaggan-Brown knew at the time he fired that second shot that Sylville Smith had already disarmed himself,” Chisholm told the jury, WISN-TV reported.